-Shop discounted denim at Levi's with 30% off sitewide
+Shop discounted denim at Levi's with an extra 40% off sale

 Good jeans are hard to come by, so get back to basics at Levi's, the original denim purveyor.
-Right now, the iconic brand is taking 30% off sitewide, so there's never been a better time to stock up on jeans and other apparel for yourself and for those on your holiday gift list.
+Right now, the iconic brand is taking an extra 40% off sale, so there's never been a better time to stock up on jeans and other apparel.

-Use promo code WRAPPEDUP to apply the discount to your cart through December 15.
-Plus, orders over $100 automatically ship for free.
-Fan favorite items to keep an eye out for include this sherpa-lined trucker jacket, a solid pair of 501s, a classic hoodie with a subtle logo, and this cool graphic crewneck, though you can't really go wrong with any of the timeless clothes and accessories up for grabs.
+Use promo code FRESHSTART to apply the discount to your cart through January 5.
+Plus, orders over $100 ship for free.
+Fan favorite items to keep an eye on include this sherpa-lined trucker jacket, a solid pair of 501s, a classic hoodie with a subtle logo, and this cool graphic crew neck, though you can't go wrong with any of the timeless clothes and accessories up for grabs.

-Just note, select denim styles and Levi's special collections and collaborations — including their new Star Wars line — aren't included in the sale.
-But that still leaves plenty of gift-worthy fashions to snap up while they're on sale.
+There are over 700 items for men, women and kids to choose from — many of which are under $50.
+Start shopping now so you can start the new year in new jeans.
 For more great deals on Levi's, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.